-- 1. A positive, productive working relationship between the principal and the chair is both central and vital to the school. - 2.
-This relationship is based on mutual trust and respect. - 3.
+1. A positive, productive working relationship between the principal and the chair is both central and vital to the school.

+- 2. This relationship is based on mutual trust and respect. - 3.
 The two must work as a team and there should be no surprises. - 4.
 The relationship must be professional. - 5.
 Both must be able to counsel the other on performance concerns. - 6.
 Support is demonstrated for both when required and appropriate. - 7.
 There is understanding and acceptance of each other's strengths and weaknesses. - 8.
 Both agree not to undermine the other's authority. - 9.
 There is agreement to be honest with each other and not hold back relevant information. - 10.
 Both agree and accept the need to follow policy and procedures. - 11.
 Both agree and understand the chair has no authority except that granted by the board. - 12.
-That the chair and principal should act as sounding boards, both supporting and challenging in order to hold the school to account for achieving the goals and targets that have been set.
+That the chair and principal should act as sounding boards, both supporting and challenging in order to hold the school to account for achieving the goals and targets that have been set. - 13.
+Each year discuss mutual terms of agreement to establish guidelines for the relationship.